kblomqvist/yasha/README.md

 will render `foo.jinja` template into a new file named as `foo`.
 See how the created file name is derived from the template name.
 The template itself remains unchanged.

 Template variables can be defined in a separate template variable/configuration file.
 For example, [TOML](https://github.com/toml-lang/toml) and [YAML](http://www.yaml.org/start.html) are supported.
 If the variable file is not given explicitly, Yasha will look for it.
 Thus the above example tries to find `foo.toml`, `foo.yaml` or `foo.yml` from the same folder with the template itself.
-If the file is not found, subfolders will be checked until the root directory is reached.
+If the file is not found, subfolders will be checked until the current working directory is reached.

 The file containing the template variables can be given explicitly too: